Reading: Applied Part 4. LLM Duel: Verifier vs. Implementer in Formal Statements

 You are viewing the lesson without signing in.
 Sign in to save progress and take tests.

 Applied Part 4.
-LLM Duel: Verifier vs. Implementor in Formal Assertions
+LLM Duel: Verifier vs. Implementor on Formal Assertions

 Status: Frontier.
-For educational walkthrough, the offline run from examples/tribunal/ is sufficient: it demonstrates how one counterexample is turned into a verifiable verdict.
+For a study run-through, the offline pass from examples/tribunal/ is enough: it shows how a single counterexample turns into a verifiable verdict.
 Real LLM roles, model rotation, and an external Coordinator are only needed for the full production track.

-To avoid retelling the chapter before we begin, let's start from one scenario.
-In the AgentClinic-production cluster, the appointments-api service is loaded.
-CPU load is 98%, replicas are 12, quota allows adding 3 more, replica limit is 15.
-A webhook arrives: "increase replica count by 200%".
-Formally the request is correct — all fields are filled, ranges are valid.
-But executing it is impossible: quota won't suffice, limit won't allow.
-For the rest of the chapter, everything will revolve around this autoscale_200pct — the same AgentClinic that we brought to MVP in Part 12 of the first volume, only now under load.
+To avoid retelling the chapter before we begin, let's start with a single scenario.
+The appointments-api service is loaded in the AgentClinic-production cluster.
+CPU load is 98%, there are 12 replicas, the quota allows adding 3 more, and the replica limit is 15.
+A webhook arrives: "increase the number of replicas by 200%."
+Formally the request is correct — all fields are filled in, ranges are valid.
+But it cannot be executed: the quota is insufficient, the limit will not allow it.
+The whole chapter will then revolve around this autoscale_200pct — the same AgentClinic that in part 12 of volume 1 we brought to MVP, except now under load.

-Two reaction scenarios are possible.
-First: the behavior rule is configured only for "formal correctness of input", and the autoscaler errors out mid-action.
-Second: the rule has a separate check of operational boundaries — quota, limit, blast radius — and the autoscaler either safely constrains its step or refuses with diagnostics.
-This chapter needs to teach the second: bring the rule to a state where a simple violating input cannot break it.
+Two response scenarios are possible.
+The first: the behavior rule is configured only for "formal correctness of input," and the autoscaler errors out mid-action.
+The second: the rule includes a separate check of operational boundaries — quotas, limit, blast radius — and the autoscaler either safely limits its step, or refuses with diagnostics.
+This chapter aims to teach the second: to bring the rule to a state in which it is not broken by a simple violating input.

-The technique we will apply for this is called adversarial validation in the literature: one model searches for a minimal violating example, the second fixes the rule and implementation until a stable PASS.
-In shorter text — LLM duel: Verifier and Implementor argue over files until the minimal counterexample — a specific input that passes the schema but breaks the stated rule — becomes part of the specification.
-In Qwen Code this is not a built-in command; result quality depends on model choice, context length, protocol discipline, and role composition.
+The technique we will apply for this is called adversarial validation in the literature: one model searches for a minimal violating example, the other fixes the rule and the implementation until a stable PASS is reached.
+In the text it is shorter — LLM duel: a Verifier and an Implementor argue over files until the minimal counterexample — a specific input that passes the schema but breaks the declared rule — becomes part of the specification.
+In Qwen Code this is not a built-in command; the quality of the result depends on the choice of models, context length, protocol discipline, and the composition of roles.

-This chapter should not be confused with other techniques.
-Poisoned specification from Chapter 2 checks whether you can create and fix one requirements defect.
-Mutants from Chapter 5 check whether the validator catches an entire class of defects.
-The duel checks a third thing: whether the Verifier can construct a minimal counterexample to an already formulated rule, and whether the Implementor can close exactly that gap.
-In Chapter 8 the same dispute will be formalized as a file arbitration procedure with Coordinator, judgment.md and precedents.md; here we only need one round on one rule.
+It should not be confused with other techniques from the chapter.
+The poisoned specification from chapter 2 tests whether you can create and fix a single requirements defect.
+The mutants from chapter 5 test whether the validator catches a whole class of defects.
+The duel tests a third thing: whether the Verifier can build a minimal counterexample to an already formulated rule, and the Implementor can close exactly that gap.
+In chapter 8 the same dispute will be formalized into a file arbitration procedure with a Coordinator, judgment.md, and precedents.md; here we need only one round on one rule.

-The chapter builds on two ideas from the first volume: "specification directs, facts permit merge" from Part 9 and independent human review of a fact package from Part 16.
-The difference is one thing: the counterexample is built not by a human reviewer, but by a second model, and it does so before merge, not after.
+The chapter rests on two ideas from volume 1: "the specification guides, facts admit to merging" from part 9, and independent human review of the fact package from part 16.
+The difference is one: the counterexample is built not by a human reviewer, but by a second model, and it does so before merging, not after.

 Before Reading

-• Foundation from the first volume: Part 9 gives verifiable facts, Part 16 gives independent review.
+• Foundation from volume 1: part 9 provides verifiable facts, part 16 provides independent review.

-• Local educational case: autoscale_200pct, because quota and replica limit provide a compact counterexample.
+• Local study case: autoscale_200pct, because the quota and replica limit yield a compact counterexample.

-• Trail for capstone/: one next_guard for high_memory_usage, for example a prohibition on bypassing a stateful blocker even with a good readiness score.
+• Trace for capstone/: one next_guard for high_memory_usage, for example a ban on bypassing a stateful blocker even with a good readiness score.

-• Main term for first pass: counterexample.
-Roles (Verifier/Implementor/Safety) are analyzed in detail in Part 8; here the Verifier–Implementor pair is sufficient.
+• The main term of the first pass: counterexample.
+Roles (Verifier/Implementor/Safety) are examined in detail in part 8; a pair of Verifier–Implementor is enough here.

-• What to defer: model rotation, tiers, and external Coordinator.
+• What to defer: model rotation, tiers, and the external Coordinator.

 Goal

-You will be able to implement a Verifier↔Implementor LLM duel in an automatic incident management project.
-The goal is to bring a formal Given/When/Then specification to a state resistant to counterexample attacks.
+You will be able to introduce a Verifier↔Implementor LLM duel into an automated incident-management project.
+The goal is to bring a formal Given/When/Then specification to a state that is resilient to counterexample attacks.

-The practical result is not an abstract text check, but a working protocol.
+The practical outcome is not an abstract text check, but a working protocol.
 It consists of four steps:

-• incident scenario is linked to JSON Schema;
+• the incident scenario is linked to a JSON Schema;

 • disputed conditions are checked with minimal counterexamples;